 All parents and carers must apply to the school through the County Admission procedure.

 The organisation of the school depends on the numbers of the children on roll.
 At present we have two Reception Classes, two Year 1 classes and two Year 2 classes.
-Each class has a colour as a name, Blue and Green for the youngest, Orange and Violet for Year 1 and Indigo and Yellow for Year 2, the oldest children in the school.
+Each class has a colour as a name, Blue and Green for the youngest, Orange and Violet for Year 1 and Red and Yellow for Year 2, the oldest children in the school.
 Apart from the classteacher, each class has a Learning Support Assistant.
 Additional LSAs are employed to support children in small intervention groups or sometimes 1 to 1 depending on their need.
 Some children also have LSAs assigned to them due to their special needs.

 The children change classes at the beginning of each academic year in September.